mikeasilva/handbook-diff/markdown/38-church-policies-and-guidelines.md

 38.2.9.9

-#### Persons Who Identify as Transgender
+#### Individuals Who Identify as Transgender

-A member who has received elective medical or surgical intervention to attempt to transition to the opposite of his or her biological sex at birth (“sex reassignment”) may not receive or exercise the priesthood.
-Nor may a member who has socially transitioned to the opposite of his or her biological sex at birth receive or exercise the priesthood.
+Priesthood ordination is received according to a person’s biological sex at birth.
+A worthy male Church member who does not pursue surgical, medical, or social transition away from his biological sex at birth may receive and exercise the priesthood.
+(For a definition of social transition, see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118).)

-Stake presidents should counsel with the Area Presidency to address individual situations with sensitivity and Christlike love.
+Male members who have taken steps to transition and then transition back to their biological sex at birth and are worthy and committed to keeping God’s commandments may receive and exercise the priesthood.

-A worthy male Church member who does not pursue medical, surgical, or social transition away from his biological sex at birth may receive and exercise the priesthood.
+Bishops counsel with the stake president to address individual circumstances with sensitivity and Christlike love.
+Stake and mission presidents seek counsel from the Area Presidency.

 For more information, see [38.6.23](/study/manual/general-handbook/38-church-policies-and-guidelines?lang=eng&id=title_number118-p836#title_number118).